And Isabel, Lady Burton.

 — Isabel Burton, The Life of Captain Sir Richard Burton, Vol. 1, p.
 303.

 Not much of their correspondence has been published.
-All the biographies quote letters from The Romance of Isabel Lady Burton, and Lovell also briefly quotes a couple of letters in Isabel's papers at the Wiltshire Country Records Office that were only recently discovered.
-I typed in all the letters I could find, and then, since that didn't make a clear picture, added what I could find about the relationship between the Burtons and Gordon.
-Burton and Gordon were two of the most fascinating men of the Victorian age, and Lady Burton was herself remarkable.
+All the biographies quote letters from The Romance of Isabel Lady Burton, and Mary Lovell also briefly quotes a couple of letters in Isabel’s papers at the Wiltshire Country Records Office that were only recently discovered.
+I typed in all the letters I could find, and then, since that didn’t make a clear picture, added what I could find about the relationship between the Burtons and Gordon.
+The Burtons and Gordon were three of the most fascinating people of the Victorian age.

 - The Devil Drives: A Life of Sir Richard Burton, Fawn Brodie (W.W.
 Norton, 1967).